A primer on semiconvex functions in general potential theories: The Crandall--Ishii--Lions Theorem on Sums

 \begin{remark} The ``closure'' $\bar J^{2,+}_{\scr O_i} u_i(\hat x_i)$ appearing above is, with the terminology we have used so far, the set of jets $(p,A)$ such that there exists a sequence $(y_n, u(y_n), p_n, A_n) \to (\hat x_i, u_i(\hat x_i), p, A)$ where $(p_n, A_n)$ are global upper contact jets for $u_i$ at $y_n$ on $\scr O_i$. \end{remark}

-\begin{remark} As noted in \cite{user}, some straightforward reductions can be made without loss of generality: \begin{itemize} \item due to the local nature of upper contact jets, the local compactness of $\scr O_i$, and the possibility to trivially extend upper semicontinuous functions outside compact sets (cf.~Remarks~\ref{rmk:codom} (a) and~\ref{rem:usc_ext_X_compact}), one may suppose that $\scr O_i = \R^{N_i}$; \item up to translations, one may suppose that $\hat x = 0$, $u_i(0) = 0$, and $\phi(0) = 0$; \item by replacing $\phi$ and $u_i$ with $\phi - \pair{D\phi(0)}{\cdot}_{\R^N}$ and $u_i - \pair{D_i\phi(0)}{\cdot}_{\R^{N_i}}$, respectively, one may suppose that $D\phi(0) = 0$. \end{itemize} With these reductions, $w(x) \leq Q_{D^2\phi(0)}(x) + o(|x|^2)$ for $x \to 0$, hence by redefining $u_i \defeq -\infty$ outside a small ball about $0 \in \R^{N_i}$ one has that $w - Q_{D^2\phi(0)+\eta I}$, for any $\eta>0$ small, has a global maximum at $0 \in \R^N$; therefore, one last reduction is possible: \begin{itemize} \item one may suppose that $\phi$ is quadratic. \end{itemize} Indeed, if the inequality \eqref{matineq_tos} holds with $D^2\phi(0) + \eta I$ in place of $D^2\phi(0)$, it suffices to let $\eta \dto 0$ in order to have the desired conclusion. \end{remark}
+\begin{remark} As noted in \cite{user}, some straightforward reductions can be made without loss of generality: \begin{itemize} \item due to the local nature of upper contact jets, the local compactness of $\scr O_i$, and the possibility to trivially extend upper semicontinuous functions outside compact sets (cf.~Remarks~\ref{rmk:codom}(a) and~\ref{rem:usc_ext_X_compact}), one may suppose that $\scr O_i = \R^{N_i}$; \item up to translations, one may suppose that $\hat x = 0$, $u_i(0) = 0$, and $\phi(0) = 0$; \item by replacing $\phi$ and $u_i$ with $\phi - \pair{D\phi(0)}{\cdot\,}_{\R^N}$ and $u_i - \pair{D_i\phi(0)}{\cdot\,}_{\R^{N_i}}$, respectively, one may suppose that $D\phi(0) = 0$. \end{itemize} With these reductions, $w(x) \leq Q_{D^2\phi(0)}(x) + o(|x|^2)$ for $x \to 0$, hence by redefining $u_i \defeq -\infty$ outside a small ball about $0 \in \R^{N_i}$ one has that $w - Q_{D^2\phi(0)+\eta I}$, for any $\eta>0$ small, has a global maximum at $0 \in \R^N$; therefore, one last reduction is possible: \begin{itemize} \item one may suppose that $\phi$ is quadratic. \end{itemize} Indeed, if the inequality \eqref{matineq_tos} holds with $D^2\phi(0) + \eta I$ in place of $D^2\phi(0)$, it suffices to let $\eta \dto 0$ in order to have the desired conclusion. \end{remark}

-Finally, in addition to the reductions listed above, for the proof (of the theorem with these reductions) it suffices to consider a pair of functions; that is, $k = 2$, as noted in \cite{user} when they declare that the formulation of Theorem \ref{tosu} is {\em ``formulated in a useful but distracting generality''}.
-Taking these considerations together, one arrives at the following statement, which is also rephrased in the formalism of upper contact jets.
+Finally, in addition to the reductions listed above, for the proof (of the theorem with these reductions) it suffices to consider a pair of functions; that is, $k = 2$, as noted in \cite{user} when they declare that Theorem~\ref{tosu} is {\em ``formulated in a useful but distracting generality''}.
+Taking these considerations together, one arrives at the following statement, which we also rephrased in the formalism of upper contact jets.